Frequently Asked Questions

 8. Quality of the project plan and budget

-The proposed project plan is practical and reflects the most closest reflection of the resource requirement with proper explanation to deliver the innovation and not inflated to cover applicant’s organizations usual business expenses.
+The proposed project plan is practical and reflects the closest reflection of the resource requirement with a proper explanation to deliver the innovation and not inflated to cover the applicant’s organization's usual business expenses.

 9. Project-specific risks

-The proposal is also reviewed on any direct or indirect risks identified either during the evaluation of the proposal or dependency on 3rd parties to deliver the project.
+Project proposals are also reviewed on any direct or indirect risks identified either during the evaluation of proposals or dependency on 3rd parties to deliver the project.

 10. Timeframe of project